Skip to content

 Virtues: Gratefulness & Humility

 We entered the year of 2011 with our sights high and with stars on the horizon.
 As we progressed into the year the power and confidence seemed to fade.
-After years of working with Inventors and successful Entrepreneurs, I believe that there are Prime Virtues to consider and that the formula for a successful new product venture must start at the roots of the problem statement.
+After years of working with successful Inventors and Entrepreneurs, I believe that there are Prime Virtues to consider and that the formula for a successful new product venture must start at the roots of the problem statement.
 The inventor of today must have prime virtues and a sense of humility and solid integrity complimented with a mental toughness which typically comes from operating with confidence.
 In athletic terms it’s all about hitting the gym, then practice, practice, practice and the ability to sell your plans to your partners, investors and buyers will develop and with that confidence you will develop a winner.
 If you are not happy and totally confident that your idea will succeed, then that lack of confidence will settle in and corrupt the best of plans.

 We know most of what we communication is non verbal.
 Speech’s nonverbal elements known as paralanguage, including the quality, rate, pitch, volume, voice and speaking style, as well as rhythm, intonation and stress all play into the delivered message.
 Also consider how you present yourself in 2D graphic print, emails, documents or written texts including the formatting, style, spatial arrangement of words, or the physical layout of a page including correct grammar and spelling.
-When making a presentation your stance, physical facial expressions, movements, eye contact, gestures like nodding, rolling ones’ eyes and looking at the clock are all subtle but powerful parts of your communication.
+When making a presentation, inventors and entrepreneurs, your stance, physical facial expressions, movements, eye contact, gestures like nodding, rolling ones’ eyes and looking at the clock are all subtle but powerful parts of your communication.
 Unless you practice and/or are trained in communication and or leading a presentation or speech making, most people do not consciously control these types of movements or gestures.

-The observation is unless you are operating with full confidence and integrity as an inventor trying to sell your invention to the world you probably communicate the wrong message and will not succeed, at least as quickly.
+The observation is unless you are operating with full confidence and integrity as an inventors and entrepreneurs trying to sell your invention to the world you probably communicate the wrong message and will not succeed, at least as quickly.
 The core of one’s ability to effectively communicate is based on the levels of education, skills and confidence and ability to communicate both in person and in writing.
 But most of all it is about hitting that core emotion of trust and having fun and enjoying what you are doing.
 To overcome the confidence problem usually comes with practice and operating with a ground work of virtues which keep you focused on what is most important.
 The business of new product development is one of risk management, communication and action.
 If you operate from an a inner knowing or fly by the seat of your pants then is no hiding positive having fun energy.
 To overcome the unconscious, subtle nut negative body language or just operate form a level of confidence that you at least believe in your own ideas.
 Operate your life under some of these virtues starting with gratefulness and humility combined with practice which leads to confidence.
 If you appear to be having fun at what you are doing, even though it is risky, you will greatly increase your chances of success.
 Inspired for Benjamin Franklin and the “American ethic”:

 PRIME VIRTUES: